PermutaTriangle/Permuta/README.md

 False
 ```

-You can get the n-th perm of the class or iterate.
+You can get the n-th perm of the class or iterate:

-(BEWARE: Lexicographic order is not guaranteed at the moment!)

 ```python
 >> [perm_class[n] for n in range(10)]